Workers' Compensation -

 Yes.
 Payment of compensation or benefits creates a right of recovery in favor of a statutory subrogee against a third party, and the statutory subrogee is subrogated to the rights of a claimant against that third party.
 Ohio Rev. Code §4123.93 et seq.

-If a claimant, statutory subrogee, and third party settle or attempt to settle a claimant’s claim against a third party, the claimant must receive an amount equal to the uncompensated damages divided by the sum of the subrogation interest plus the uncompensated damages, multiplied by the net amount recovered.
-Id.
-The statutory subrogee must receive an amount equal to the subrogation interest divided by the sum of the subrogation interest plus the uncompensated damages, multiplied by the net amount recovered, except that the net amount recovered may instead be divided and paid on a more fair and reasonable basis that is agreed to by the claimant and statutory subrogee.
-Id.
+If a claimant, statutory subrogee, and third party settle or attempt to settle a claimant’s claim against a third party, the claimant shall receive an amount equal to the uncompensated damages divided by the sum of the subrogation interest plus the uncompensated damages, multiplied by the net amount recovered, and the statutory subrogee shall receive an amount equal to the subrogation interest divided by the sum of the subrogation interest plus the uncompensated damages, multiplied by the net amount recovered, except that the net amount recovered may instead be divided and paid on a more fair and reasonable basis that is agreed to by the claimant and statutory subrogee.
+O.R.C.
+4123.91(B).

 MEDICALS